evennia/evennia/evennia/contrib/README.md

   multiple descriptions for time and season as well as details.
 * GenderSub (Griatch 2015) - Simple example of storing gender on a character and access it in an emote with a custom marker.
+* Mail (grungies1138 2016) - An in-game mail system for communication.
 * Menu login (Griatch 2011) - A login system using menus asking for name/password rather than giving them as one command
 * Map Builder (CloudKeeper 2016) - Build a game area based on a 2D